2015-2018 saw the Generations line knuckle down and take line-wide themes

 brick and mortar locations?

-Optimus Primal colors, with a cardboard throne and the remaining Prime
+Optimal Optimus in Optimus Primal colors, with a cardboard throne and the

-Masters that didn't get into Decoy Armors.
-Status: A friend picked one up
+remaining Prime Masters that didn't get into Decoy Armors.
+The weakest of

 The year's big toy, they use this for either citybots or giant combiners.

 $150 MSRP.
 If there's any box sets of combiner teams (usually $100) I'll

 - Predaking: Titan-sized combiner team of the G1